 Perform a Cost Analysis

 In the current market, capital or total installed cost (TIC) of a project is driving most commercial business models.
 Understanding the benefits that a modular execution can deliver and how this type of execution will support the business case is important.
 In order to support the business case an cost analysis should be performed to justify why a project would want to incorporated modularization into their projects.
 An effective way to provide an cost analysis is to compare a modular project to a traditional stick-built project to show the overall capital savings.
-In order to perform an effective cost analysis, the following factors or inputs will need to be defined:
+In order to perform an effective cost analysis, you will need the Historical stick-built traditional project TIC for a similar scope and the following factors or inputs will need to be defined:

-Once you have all the positive and negative inputs you can generate an overall cost savings compared to a traditional stick-built project.
+Once you have all the cost reduction and addition inputs you can generate an overall cost savings compared to a traditional stick-built project.
 DyCat Solutions developed Class V and Class IV estimating tools to assist with performing a cost analysis to support the business case and the modularization decision making.

 The Class V estimating tool has historical metrics based on experience and addresses the cost differences from a modular execution and applies the principles from the CII Business Case Analysis Tool that provides a cost analysis.
 It provides a means to evaluate the actual cost impact of modular decisions and can be used to provide a confidence factor.